eugene-f02/Tournament-Bracket-Generator/README.md

 ## Additional Information

-- The source code for each of the classes are located in the src folder
+- The source code for each of the classes is located in the src folder
 - The file containing main method is named 'Menu.java'

 ## Support